Gotmished/holbertonschool-validation/README.md

 ## Learning Objectives

-This project aims at showing use cases where a DevOps mindset is bringing value to a software project by automating it, which decreases the amount of manual work and increases the development speed.
-It focuses on why automation is useful and helps speeding a development lifecycle.
+This project aims to show cases where a DevOps approach is of use toward a software project through automation, decreasing the amount of manual work and increasing the development speed.
+It focuses on the usefulness of automation, and helps to hasten the development lifecycle.

 After this project, you should be able to: